Dhenenjay/earth-engine-mcp/README.md

 ### Mermaid Diagram Renderer

-A tool that renders [Mermaid](https://mermaid.js.org/) code as PNG images.
-It accepts Mermaid diagram code and returns the rendered diagram as a PNG image.
+A tool that renders [Mermaid](https://mermaid.js.org/) code as diagrams.
+It accepts Mermaid diagram code and returns the rendered diagram as an image.

 #### Implementation

-The Mermaid renderer uses `@mermaid-js/mermaid-cli` to generate high-quality diagrams from Mermaid code.
-The implementation:
+The Mermaid renderer uses a multi-stage approach for maximum compatibility:

-1. Creates a temporary Mermaid file from the provided code
+1. First, it attempts to use `@mermaid-js/mermaid-cli` to generate high-quality PNGs
-2. Uses mermaid-cli with Puppeteer to render it to a PNG image
+2. If that fails (e.g., in serverless environments), it falls back to client-side rendering using JSDOM and returns SVG
-3. Returns the image as a base64-encoded string
+3. All formats are handled transparently in the route handler

-4. Includes extensive error handling and automatic browser detection
+This hybrid approach ensures:

-For serverless environments like Vercel, the system:
+- Works in local development with full Puppeteer and Chrome
-- Installs Chrome headless shell during build
+- Works in serverless Vercel deployments without browser dependencies
-- Configures Puppeteer to use the installed Chrome
+- Provides graceful degradation with detailed error handling
-- Includes fallback mechanisms for compatibility
+- Requires minimal setup for either environment

 #### Example Usage: